cloud-elements/devportal/docs/overview/overview.md

 ---
-heading: Cloud Elements Platform Overview
+heading: Platform Overview
 seo: Cloud Elements Platform Overview | Cloud Elements API Docs
-title: Platform Overview
+title: Overview
 description: Overview of the Cloud Elements Platform and how to integrate it into your application.
 layout: docs
 order: 1